GMyhf/2025fall-cs201/AI_literacy.md

 1. What is the main shortcoming of LLMs in terms of token order and how is it addressed?

+  LLMs' self-attention mechanism lacks a notion of token order.
+To address this, positional embeddings are introduced, which provide information about the position of each token within a sequence.

 2. Explain the difference between absolute and relative positional embeddings.

+  Absolute positional embeddings assign a unique embedding to each position in a sequence, indicating its exact location.
+Relative positional embeddings focus on the relative distance between tokens, allowing the model to generalize better to sequences of varying lengths.

 3. How are positional embeddings used in OpenAI's GPT models?

+   GPT models use absolute positional embeddings that are optimized during training.
+These embeddings are not fixed or predefined but are learned alongside the model's other parameters.

 4. Describe the process of creating input embeddings for an LLM using token embeddings and positional embeddings.

+  Token embeddings are generated by mapping token IDs to vectors.
+Positional embeddings are then added to these token embeddings, resulting in input embeddings that incorporate both token identity and positional information.

 5. What is the purpose of the token_embedding_layer and pos_embedding_layer in the code provided?

+The token_embedding_layer converts token IDs into embedding vectors, while the pos_embedding_layer generates positional embeddings based on the position of each token in the sequence